 Dozens of opposition leaders have been jailed or fled the country for protesting the 2018 referendum.
 Azali, who has named all of the judges on the country’s Supreme Court, is accused of employing increasingly authoritarian tactics.
 The March elections will be a significant test of whether the Comoros can regain its democratic trajectory or return to the instability that has characterized the politics of its early post-independence period.

-Presidential Election, April 18 (Postponed)
+Presidential Election, April 18 (Postponed to December 12)

 The presidential election in Algeria generated unanticipated drama as the 81-year old President Abdelaziz Bouteflika, in power since 1999, sought a 5th term in Algeria’s tightly controlled political system.
 Thousands of protesters filled the streets of Algiers and other urban centers demanding Bouteflika step down.
 Comprising many youth and women, the protests reflect a desire by many Algerians for political reform and modernization that would allow more popular participation in Algeria’s political process.